Tullahought: Landmarks

 Part of the RC Parish of Windgap, in the Diocese of Ossory, the village's most noted landmark is St Nicholas' church of Kilmacoliver, built in 1885.
 The church itself underwent major renovation in the mid-1970s, removing access to the upper level, installing a false ceiling and removing both the bell and Rose Window on the altar wall.
-The rose window, which was moved to a residence in Owning Co.
-Kilkenny, was returned to the church in the late 2000s and is now located as a window between the porch of the church and the main building in a new square frame.
+The rose window, which was moved to a residence in Owning County Kilkenny, was returned to the church in the late 2000s and is now located as a window between the porch of the church and the main building in a new square frame.
 The bell has, since the renovation, been located at the main door of Windgap national school (the school bearing the same name as the church, St Nicholas').